Cry Little Sister: Composition and style

+Recording

+The song was recorded at Jimi Hendrix's Electric Lady Studios in Greenwich Village in New York City.
+Twenty young singers from New York recorded the children's choir in the chorus, with each voice being recorded individually so that McMahon could arrange them to get the evocative effect he had heard in his head.

+Atlantic Records felt the song was "too futuristic-sounding" and did not fit with what was popular on the radio back then.
+The label offered to have someone else sing it instead of McMahon, and had singers such as Phil Collins and Steve Perry recording the song, but Schumacher rejected their versions and insisted on keeping McMahon singing his song on The Lost Boys soundtrack.

 Remixes and re-releases

 The track has been remixed on multiple occasions.
 It was remixed by The Lost Brothers and issued as a single in 2003 under the title "Cry Little Sister (I Need U Now)", crediting McMahon by the name of his current band, G Tom Mac.
 The remix peaked at number 21 on the UK Singles Chart, number fourteen in Scotland, and in the top forty of the Australian ARIA Charts.
 G Tom Mac subsequently released a number of other versions of the song.
 The "Rebel Angel Remix" was issued on their 2005 EP How to Be Pop, Stupid, Cool, while "Cry Little Sister...
 Thou Shalt Not (The Mash Up)" was included on the 2007 album Thou Shalt Not Fall.
 The latter version mashed the original recording with elements of the 2003 remix.
 A video for "Cry Little Sister (Club Cave Mix)" was produced by DJ Lee and G Tom Mac, and included as a bonus feature on the Lost Boys: The Tribe DVD in 2008.
 A blues-inspired acoustic rendition was released as a non-album single in 2009, subtitled the "Blood Swamp Version".
+In 2011, American rock band The Anix released their version of the song as the second single as part of their second full-length studio album Sleepwalker.
 In 2015, a remix of "Cry Little Sister" was featured on the trailer for the 'Definitive Edition' of the DmC: Devil May Cry video game.